Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 if the changes were overwritten.

 1. Download the DM after 10s
-1. Check if the last_change_by and version is the same as in the uploaded file
+1. Check if the version is the same as in the uploaded file
 1. If a change is detected, repeat the original operation and insert into the DM, set the device, increment the version
 1. Upload the merged DM and repeat.